 O1.2.2 Long-acting beta2-agonists (LABA)

 Long-acting beta2-agonists cause prolonged bronchodilatation and can be administered once (indacaterol) or twice daily (salmeterol, eformoterol).
-A systematic review of randomised controlled trials (Appleton 2006b) found that compared to placebo, long-acting beta2-agonists used for at least four weeks produce statistically significant benefits in lung function, quality of life, use of ‘reliever’ short-acting bronchodilators and acute exacerbations.
+A systematic review of randomised controlled trials (Appleton 2006b) found that compared to placebo, long-acting beta2-agonists used for at least four weeks produce statistically significant benefits in lung function, quality of life, use of ‘reliever’ short-acting bronchodilators and exacerbations.
 This review compared different drugs and doses independently, the commonest being salmeterol 50 mcg daily which involved up to 3363 participants.
 It would be necessary to treat 24 (95% CI 14 to 98) patients with salmeterol to prevent one exacerbation.

 Treatment using salmeterol 50μg twice daily or formoterol 12μg twice daily has been found to be associated with improved patient quality of life (Kew 2013).
 LABA treatment has been shown to reduce exacerbations, including those requiring hospitalisation, but the evidence is of moderate quality and confounded by concomitant ICS use.
 LABAs did not significantly reduce mortality or serious adverse events.